Nitrokey/nethsm/docs/operator-manual.md

 # Cryptographic Parameters {#sec-cp}

+The key generated for the HTTPS endpoint is an EC key (P256).

 The keyfender library includes some choices of cryptographic parameters, in keyfender/crypto.ml.
-- RSA key size (for the TLS endpoint): 2048
 - SCRYPT-KDF: b=16384, r=8, p=1, salt length 16 byte.

 The data stored on disk is encrypted with AES256-GCM (32 byte key, nonce size is 12, based on [stackexchange] this should be fine).